gitcodedave/screendiaries/README.md

 - Once you've "Read" an item, the "Updates" counter will decrement.

 ## Roadmap
+- **Messaging Users**: A direct messaging feature between users will be added.
 - **Engagement Functionality**: The Send To Friends option in the activity feed will allow users to send content to other users items.
-- **"Friends Watching" - (Content Page, Not Homepage) Button**: This feature on the content page will allow you to see which friends have watched or are currently watching the content.
-- **Messaging Users**: A direct messaging feature between users will be added.
 - **Top Ten**: A customizable "Top Ten" section for favorite movies or TV shows will be added to the homepage.
 - **Activity Feed Pagination**: The activity feed will load 10 items at a time, with options to scroll down or click "next page" to load more.
 - **Content Result Pagination**: Future updates will add pagination to the content search results to load additional pages.